What You Need to Know About Foreign Currency Bank Accounts

 What Is a Multicurrency Account?

-A foreign currency bank account, or multicurrency account, is an account that’s designed to hold money denominated in foreign currencies.
-It may also be referred to as a borderless account.
+A multicurrency account is a type of bank account that’s designed to hold money denominated in foreign currencies.
+It may also be referred to as a foreign currency account or borderless account.
 It is a simpler way to deal with regular deposits of foreign currencies.

 The types of currencies accepted for deposit or used for withdrawals can be determined by the bank.
 Some of the currencies your bank may process include: